donyal/CKD-Analysis/README.md

 ## Model Performance Comparison

-The following chart provides a comparison of the cross-validation accuracy achieved by each machine learning model evaluated in this project.
-As shown below, the K-Nearest Neighbors (KNN) classifier performed the best.
+The chart below compares the cross-validation accuracy achieved by each machine learning model evaluated in this project.
+Notably, the K-Nearest Neighbors (KNN) classifier outperformed others.

 ![Model Accuracy Comparison](model-comparison.png)

 ## Feature Importance from Random Forest

-The chart below displays the top features ranked by their importance in the Random Forest model used for chronic kidney disease (CKD) prediction.
-Higher values indicate features that contributed more significantly to the model’s decision-making process.
+This chart highlights the top features ranked by their importance in the Random Forest model for CKD prediction.
+Higher values indicate greater contribution to model predictions.

 ![Random Forest Feature Importances](random-forest-features.png)